pglet/website/docs/tutorials/python.md

 <p style={{ textAlign: 'center' }}><img style={{ width: '50%', border: 'solid 1px #999' }} src="/img/docs/tutorial/todo-app-1.png" /></p>

-You can find a full source code for this step [here](#source-code).

 ### Page layout

-Now let's make the app looking nice.
+Now let's make the app look nice.
 We want the entire app to be at the top center of the page and stretched over 70% of the page width.
 The textbox and the button should be aligned horizontally and take full app width:

 <p style={{ textAlign: 'center' }}><img style={{ width: '90%' }} src="/img/docs/tutorial/todo-diagram-1.svg" /></p>